ahmadad62/Meilisearch/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or create a pull request.
+Feel free to open an issue or create a pull request if you have any suggestions, bug fixes, or feature enhancements.

 ## License